adriannier/tunnel/README.md

 4. The applet stays open to monitor the SSH process and starts it again if necessary

-5. When the applet is quit regularly, the SSH connection is dropped
+5. When the applet is quit regularly, the SSH connection is ended

 ## Connecting through tunnel